This is a follow up post of one I wrote last year regarding some of Manchester’s forgotten burial grounds.

 As the population of Manchester began to steadily rise in the 18th century there was a demand for more places of worship.
 As a result St. John’s Church was built in 1769 by Edward Byrom (co-founder of the Bank of Manchester and member of the wealthy Byrom family).
 It was built in the Gothick revival style (note the ‘k’ on the end of the word Gothick, this separates the 18th century style of architecture from the later Gothic revival of the mid-19th century).

-The church was popular with the wealthier residents of Manchester and among those buried here at Dr. Peter Mainwaring of King Street, Joseph Owens (founder of Owen College, later to become the University of Manchester) and William Marsden (social campaigner who introduced half days on Saturdays).
-There are as well some 22,000 other individuals buried in the graveyard.
-When burials in city centre graveyards were prohibited in 1856 they were allowed to carry on at St. John’s in vaults.
-As the photograph above shows the area around the church was literally paved with headstones.
+The church was popular with the wealthier residents of Manchester and it was situated in a fashionable part of town, located just off St. John Street.
+Among those buried here at Dr. Peter Mainwaring of King Street, Joseph Owens (founder of Owen College, later to become the University of Manchester) and William Marsden (social campaigner who introduced half days on Saturdays).
+There are also some 22,000 other individuals buried in the graveyard.
+When burials in city centre graveyards were prohibited in 1856, they were allowed to carry on at St. John’s in the vaults.
+As the photograph above shows, the area around the church was literally paved with headstones.

 Christ Church Chapel, Salford (King Street Car Park)

-Although located in Salford, this former burial ground it only a five minute walk from Manchester city centre.
+Although located in Salford, this former burial ground it only a five minute walk from Manchester city centre and lies just over the boundary between the two cities.
 Christ Church was founded in 1800 by William Cowherd and the building was completed by 1809.
-Cowherd built the chapel as it own expense and less than five years after it was completed the roof caved in and was re-erected.
+Cowherd built the chapel at his own expense and less than five years after it was completed the roof caved in and therefore it was subsequently re-erected.
 There was also a large school on the site, capable of taking a hundred boarders.
 The church was followed the doctorine of the ‘Swedenborgians’ also known as the New Jerusalem Church or the Bible Christian Chapel.
-Apparently vegetarianism and abstinence from alcohol were preached but Cowherd was indifferent on the subject of meat eating and the Chapel was nicknamed ‘the Beefsteak Chapel’.
+Apparently vegetarianism and abstinence from alcohol were preached as part of the official doctorine but Cowherd was indifferent on the subject of meat-eating and the Chapel was nicknamed ‘the Beefsteak Chapel’.

 Around the Chapel was a large graveyard, in which William Cowherd was buried himself in 1816.
 The Chapel also allowed free burial for poor people, although the registers are missing for 1837-1854 it is estimated there are hundreds of graves located there.
 The Chapel was closed in 1868 and some graves were removed in 1869.
 After this the site was used as a timber yard and today it is a car park.